Urinary Incontinence in Children

 History

-History of present illness inquires about onset of symptoms (ie, primary vs secondary), timing of symptoms (eg, at night, during the day, only after voiding), and whether symptoms are continuous (ie, constant dribbling) or intermittent.
+History of present illness inquires about the onset of symptoms (ie, primary vs secondary), timing of symptoms (eg, at night, during the day, only after voiding), and whether symptoms are continuous (ie, constant minor leakage) or intermittent.
 Noting the age at initial toilet training and whether complete dryness has been achieved since toilet training was completed is important.
 Recording a voiding schedule (voiding diary), including timing, frequency, and volume of voids, can be helpful.
 Important associated symptoms include polydipsia, dysuria, urgency, frequency, dribbling, and straining.
 Position during voiding and strength of urine stream should be noted.
 To prevent leakage, children with incontinence may use holding maneuvers, such as crossing their legs or squatting (sometimes with their hand or heel pushed against their perineum).
-In some children, holding maneuvers can increase their risk of UTIs.
+In some children, holding maneuvers can increase their risk of UTI.
 Similar to the voiding diary, a stooling diary can help identify constipation.

 Family history should note the presence of enuresis and any urologic disorders.